kaiwenwu96/bib-transformer/README.md

 }
 ```

-If there is a conflict of id, append one additional character to distinguish them.
+Case 4: If there is a conflict of id, append one additional character to distinguish them.
 ```
 @inproceedings{Yu13a,
     title     = {Better Approximation and Faster Algorithm Using the Proximal Average},